toml-lang/toml/tols.md

 All the keywords
 -------

-TOLS schema has 8 keywords.
+TOLS schema has 7 keywords.

-- **schema** is an Hash and describes the behaviour for a defined field.

 - **primitive** could be: ["String", "Integer", "Float", "Boolean", "Datetime", "Array", "Hash"].